baouad/baouad/README.md

 - 👋 Hi, I’m Bach
-- 👀 I’m interested in getting better a dev
+- 👀 I’m interested in getting better at developing
 - 🌱 I’m currently learning to be a web dev
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me contact info